I know how it is.

 You get the idea of starting a blog and it all seems so easy.

-Get a domain, get a web host, install WordPress and you’re almost there, right?
+Choose a blog name, purchase a domain, get a web host, install WordPress and you’re almost there, right?

 Then all of a sudden, it gets much more complicated.

-I’ve been there and learned some harsh lessons along the way and made my share of mistakes.
+I’ve been there and learned some harsh lessons along the way and made my share of blogging mistakes.